 - Do I just forgo the perks that I’m usually entitled to, in solidarity?

-Fortunately over the years I’ve found that there are better ways to go about things, and in this post I wanted to share my general strategy for getting elite perks when booking multiple hotel rooms.
+Fortunately over time I’ve found that there are better ways to go about things, and in this post I’ll share my general strategy for getting elite perks when booking multiple hotel rooms.

 Best options when booking multiple rooms